joeynmt/joeynmt/docs/source/tutorial.rst

 For a standard pipeline, follow for example the one described in the `Sockeye paper <https://arxiv.org/pdf/1712.05690.pdf>`_.

 In addition, you might want to build the NMT model not on the basis of words, but rather sub-words or characters (the ``level`` in JoeyNMT configurations).
-Currently, JoeyNMT supports word-based, character-based models and sub-word models with byte-pair-encodings (BPE) as learned with `subword-nmt <https://github.com/rsennrich/subword-nmt>`_.
+Currently, JoeyNMT supports word-based, character-based models and sub-word models with byte-pair-encodings (BPE) as learned with `subword-nmt <https://github.com/rsennrich/subword-nmt>`_ or `sentencepiece <https://github.com/google/sentencepiece>`_.

 2. Configuration